robertinant/m2x-arduino/README.md

 Wifi/Ethernet Shield Setup
 --------------------------

-To send data to the AT&amp;T M2X server, or receive data from the AT&amp;T M2X server, your Arduino board needs connection to the Internet.
+To send data to the AT&amp;T M2X service, or receive data from the AT&amp;T M2X service, your Arduino board needs a connection to the Internet.
 Hence an Arduino [Wifi Shield](http://arduino.cc/en/Main/ArduinoWiFiShield) or [Ethernet Shield](http://arduino.cc/en/Main/ArduinoEthernetShield) is needed to give your board the power to connect to the Internet.
-To install the shield, hook the shield on your Arduino board, you can use the pins on the shield the same way as the real pins on the Arduino boards.
+To install the shield, hook the shield on your Arduino board — you can use the pins on the shield the same way as the real pins on the Arduino boards.

 Sensor Setup
 ------------

-Different sensors can be hooked on an Arduino board to provide different properties including temperatures, humidity, etc. You can use a breadboard as well as wires to connect different sensors to your Arduino.
+Different sensors can be hooked up to an Arduino board to provide different properties including temperatures, humidity, etc. You can use a breadboard as well as wires to connect different sensors to your Arduino.
 For detailed tutorial on connecting different sensors, please refer to the Arduino [Examples page](http://arduino.cc/en/Tutorial/HomePage).

 Variables used in Examples